lofcz/FastCloner/README.md

 ## Contributing

 If you are looking to add new functionality, please open an issue first to verify your intent is aligned with the scope of the project.
 The library is covered by over [800 tests](https://github.com/lofcz/FastCloner/tree/next/src/FastCloner.Tests), please run them against your work before proposing changes.
+Tests run in parallel to verify thread-safety of the library (with targeted exceptions).
+Run `dotnet test` from the cloned repo root.
 We also run benchmark regression analysis on every pull request to `next`; if a change causes a measurable performance regression, the PR should clearly justify that trade-off.
 When reporting issues, providing a minimal reproduction we can plug in as a new test greatly reduces turnaround time.
+We use [TUnit](https://github.com/thomhurst/TUnit) for testing.

 Each PR gets an updated benchmark report comment from `github-actions`, so you can spot regressions early and iterate before merge.